diyag0809/commodity-positioning-signals/README.md

 "Managed Money" category predicted returns over the following 1 and 4 weeks.

-**Short version: there's a small mean-reverting effect in Corn and Gold at the 4-week horizon, but it only holds up in the first half of the sample.
+**Short version: there's a small mean-reverting effect in Corn at the 4-week horizon, but it only holds up in the first half of the sample.
 I don't think it's a real, tradeable signal.**

-Natural Gas and Crude showed nothing at either horizon.
-When I split the data in half to check if the Corn/Gold effect was stable over time, it shows up clearly from 2006 through mid-2015 and disappears completely after that, so it looks more like a residue of one unusual period (probably the 2008-2009 crisis) than a persistent pattern.
+Natural Gas,Gold and Crude showed nothing at either horizon.
+When I split the data in half to check if the Corn effect was stable over time, it shows up clearly from 2006 through mid-2015 and disappears completely after that, so it looks more like a residue of one unusual period (probably the 2008-2009 crisis) than a persistent pattern.